Limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu

 Planococcus minor and Pseudococcus cryptus were assessed as being regional quarantine pests for Western Australia and Dysmicoccus neobrevipes was assessed as being a quarantine pest for all of Australia.

-Lime fruit industry in the Pacific
+Lime production in the Pacific

 Protecting Australia from exotic pests